appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

     - Decision on **Static Values:**

-        Static Values are any random values that can be provided in the Decision key for allowing condition check in the Process Flow.
+        Static Values are any random values that can be provided in the Decision key for allowing condition check in the processflow.
 Any value that is provided in Decision Key with or without conjunction can be a Static Value.
 Static Values can be provided to check and verify whether the node successfully execution the decision nodes.

         In Business Perspective, any decision key if provided be it the generic function or Attibute value extraction though XPATH or a cloud appresource function provided in Decision Key will be considered as a static Value.

-_**Note:** You can only provide those Appresource Functions (both Cloud & Generic) as Decision Key which are defined either in Process Flow Level or Organisation level or APPSeCONNECT level._
+_**Note:** You can only provide those Appresource Functions (both Cloud & Generic) as Decision Key which are defined either in processflow Level or Organisation level or APPSeCONNECT level._

 - **Operator:** You will be provided with a list of operators thats will enable the key to take the decision.